 When I married and moved to the U.S., I brought my $25 garage sale sewing machine and just sewed the occasional window treatment or bag as we moved across the States.

-In 2015 I discovered Marie Kondo and her joy in tidying up and vowed to surround myself only with things I loved.
+In 2015 I discovered Marie Kondo and vowed to surround myself only with things I loved.
 As a serial shopper, so it was depressing to spend every Saturday shopping only to find that there was nothing I loved in stores.
 Either the colours were off, or the prints were appalling, or the fit was horrible.
 So I started sewing again.
 I’m imminently more patient and finicky than I was 25 years ago, but more than that, I have discovered real joy in the whole process.